dhh1128/codecraft.co/6-strategies-to-simplify-software.md

 I think this strategy is underutilized in almost every long-running architecture.
 Metaphor can drive insight in ways we don't talk about enough.

-One other hint on this one: Do some reading about <a href="http://en.wikipedia.org/wiki/Gossip_protocol" target="_blank">gossip protocols</a> and <a href="http://en.wikipedia.org/wiki/Bully_algorithm" target="_blank">bully algorithms</a> some time.
+One other hint on this one: Do some reading about <a href="http://en.wikipedia.org/wiki/Gossip_protocol" target="_blank">gossip protocols</a> and <a href="http://en.wikipedia.org/wiki/Bully_algorithm" target="_blank">bully algorithms</a> sometime.
 The richest sources of metaphor for me are human society (families, companies, social networks, politics, fraternities, multi-level marketing schemes, crime syndicates...) and life (cells, ecosystems, packs and herds, predators/prey, ...).
 This is why I'm writing a whole book about what life can teach software architects.
 Subscribe to my blog for more news on this.

 <strong>6.
 Ask a child</strong>